Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - corrected_at
     - Corrected At
-    - [Correction only] &nbsp;Date and time the transaction was corrected, in user's time zone, followed by offset from GMT.
+    - [Correction only] Date and time the transaction was corrected, in user's time zone, followed by offset from GMT.

   * - corrects_transaction_id
     - Corrects Call
-    - [Correction only] &nbsp;Id of the original transaction that this transaction updates.
+    - [Correction only] Id of the original transaction that this transaction updates.
 Values in this row are the corrected ones and should replace the original values.
 Same format as transaction_id.
 Up-to 32 character string, can contain alphanumeric characters (i.e. 0-9A-Z) and the "-".

   * - country
     - Country (Reported)
-    - [Call center integration only] &nbsp;Customer's country as given to the call center.
+    - [Call center integration only] Customer's country as given to the call center.

   * - destination_phone_number
     - Destination Phone Number